LawrenceQuarshie/ResistorCalculator/README.md

 - 1st Band:
 - 2nd Band:
 - 3rd Band: Represents the 10 times multiplier of the band.
 - 4th Band: This represents the tolerance levels of the resistor.
+This describes the level of precision that can be obtained by the resistor as some resisters are much more precise than others.